-- Import required packages -- #

 Visualising the time-mean volume census in T-S coordinates¶

-Finally, let's visualise the results by plotting the time-mean volume census in conservative temperature - absolute salinity space:
+Finally, let's visualise the results by plotting the time-mean volume census in conservative temperature - absolute salinity space using a logarithmic scale: